 Assist in engagement with programs that aim to stop family violence, including but not limited to Men’s Behaviour Change Programs

-Actively involve the perpetrator in planning and decision making to encourage engagement with other social and universal services
+Actively involve the person who chooses to use violence in planning and decision making to encourage engagement with other social and universal services

 Case management may be provided to: